 Sick of your severely under-powered factory drum brakes?
 Sick of them becoming almost non-existent after going through mud or water?

 Well look no further!

-We bring to you a precision CNC milled, BILLET stainless steel brake caliper adapter bracket for your Toyota!
-And it's totally Australian Made!
-It will never rust and you don't need to waste time painting them.
+We bring to you a precision CNC milled, BILLET 7075 T6 Mil-spec Hard Anodised brake caliper adapter bracket for your Toyota!
+It will never rust, is lightweight yet strong and you don't need to waste time painting them.

 These brakes are seriously tough!
 They are the biggest, cheapest, easiest and the best on the market.
 You will not be disappointed.
-Already over 30 sets sold to a variety of happy customers
+Already over 50+ sets sold to a variety of happy customers!

 Current supported models:

 - Most Hilux 4WD models from 1980's til 2015 (Will fit an N70, can't confirm later models)

 *HOWEVER; If you run a 15x8 -22 or a 15x10 -44 offset these will clear IF you slightly clearance one edge of the caliper (as seen in image below)